 Make sure you invest in a high-quality pH meter because you will have to measure it quite often.
 Although the pH range is 5.2 – 6.2 for hydroponics, 5.8 is classified as ideal.
 If the pH is too high or low, invest in pH UP or pH DOWN solutions as necessary and make the requisite adjustments.

 There is also a difference in pH between hard and soft water.
 Hard water tends to have an elevated pH level and contains high levels of bicarbonates.
 It takes more acid to lower the pH of hard water than its soft equivalent.
-Ideally, you will use a reverse osmosis (RO) system to filter your water and eliminate any potential difficulties caused by Hard water.
+Ideally, you will use a reverse osmosis (RO) system to filter your water and eliminate any potential difficulties caused by hard water.

-Tip #8 – Temperature & humidity levels
+Tip #8 for Growing Purple Kush – Temperature & Humidity Levels

 It is a fact that Purple Kush is a difficult strain to cultivate.
 As it is a pure indica, it grows low to the ground and is extremely bushy.
-As a result, it is tough to grow it outdoors properly.
+As a result, it is tough to grow outdoors properly.
 Purple Kush is particularly vulnerable to rain exposure and high humidity.
 Although this strain is resistant to pests and mold, you risk disease if you allow it to get wet.
 On the plus side, pests don’t like Purple Kush because of its bitter taste.

-| “Unfortunately for rookie growers, Purple Kush [can be] a pretty difficult strain to cultivate … there’s just no two ways about it.”
+| “Unfortunately for rookie growers, Purple Kush [can be] a pretty difficult strain to cultivate … there’s just no two ways about it.”|

 There are different schools of thought regarding Purple Kush’s ideal growing temperature.
 It is widely believed that it prefers relatively cool temperatures of 65 – 75 degrees Fahrenheit, but some growers claim that their Kush flourishes between 77 and 85 degrees.
-We recommend keeping the temperature below 80 degrees for the most part, and don’t allow it to drop by more than 10 degrees at night.
+We recommend keeping the temperature below 80 degrees for the most part and don’t allow it to drop by more than 10 degrees at night.

 As for humidity, it is best to keep it at around 50% during the vegetative stage.
 Remember, the relative humidity (RH) in a plant cell is close to 100% so when the RH in the air is lower, a greater amount of water is removed from the leaves.
 Generally, growers like to keep the humidity level high to reduce the number of times they have to water the plant.

 With Purple Kush, you have to keep it lower than normal.
-Once you get to the flowering stage, you can reduce the humidity levels by a few percent each week.
+Once you get to the flowering stage, you can reduce the humidity levels by a few percents each week.
 By the time you are close to harvest, it is normal to have the humidity level down at 40%, or even less on occasion.